Woodrow Wilson

 Click Here to view the US Mint & Coin Acts 1782-1792

-THOMAS WOODROW WILSON was born in Staunton, Virginia on December 28, 1856.
-He was the first son and third child of Joseph Ruggles Wilson, a Presbyterian minister, and Jessie Janet Woodrow.
-In 1859 the family moved when the elder Wilson was named pastor of a church in Augusta, Georgia.
-The Civil War was difficult as Dr. Wilson was an ardent Confederate sympathizer, and young Wilson witnessed the ruthless behavior of General William T. Sherman’s federal troops who invaded Georgia and South Carolina, and he remained an ardent Southerner throughout his lifetime.
+Thomas Woodrow Wilson was born on December 28, 1856, in Staunton, Virginia.
+He was the first son and third child of Joseph Ruggles Wilson, a respected Presbyterian minister, and Jessie Janet Woodrow.
+In 1859, the family moved to Augusta, Georgia, where Wilson’s father assumed the role of pastor.
+Wilson’s early years were heavily influenced by the Civil War and his father’s support for the Confederate cause.
+Wilson witnessed the harsh realities of General William T. Sherman’s campaigns in Georgia and South Carolina, experiences that would shape his loyalty to the South and influence his political philosophy.

 The Congressional Evolution of the United States of America